 Fortunately, nature and agriculture can serve as a tool to protect and restore the landscapes and species our communities need to flourish.
 Since 2015, Kellogg has helped more than 440,000 farmers, including smallholders and women, boost their yields and improve their livelihoods, while also enhancing biodiversity around the world.
 Much of this work takes place through more than 40 Kellogg’s Origins™ programs that help farmers implement conservation practices to support a regenerative food system for the future.

-Five Origins programs with farmers in the U.S., U.K., Spain and Madagascar encourage growing cover crops.
+Origins programs with farmers in multiple U.S. states, U.K., Spain, Australia, and Madagascar encourage growing cover crops.
 Cover crops not only diversify the crops in farmers’ rotations, but also help to build healthy soils where microbes, earthworms, and other soil species can thrive.
 Diversifying crops can also support farmers’ livelihoods.
 As part of our three-year collaboration with supplier Olam Group to support cocoa farmers in Ecuador, 30 fruit trees and 20 native trees are for every hectare planted with new cocoa seedlings.
 This promotes greater agrobiodiversity on cocoa plantations and helps farmers create new sources of income.